christopher5106/christopher5106.github.io/_posts/2016-01-26-gpu-computing-with-bidmach-library-simply-amazing.markdown

 # EC2 launch

-BIDMach team has compiled an EC2 AMI, available on the US west zone (Oregon).
+To launch an EC2 G2 (GPU-enabled) instance with BIDMach, there exists AMI with BIDMach pre-installed :

+- in the US west zone (Oregon) : EC2 AMI created by BIDMach team

+- in EU west zone (Irland), I created an AMI that can also be launched by **spark-ec2**

 First, add an EC2 permission policy to your user :